sanoisaboy/chatroom/README.md

 );
 ```

-/*create table which name message*/
+create table which name message

 ```
 CREATE TABLE IF NOT EXISTS messages (